 ERNEST W. GOODPASTURE, Professor of Pathology.

-C. EUGENE WOODRUFF, Instructor in Pathology.

-W. A. DEMONBREUN, Instructor in Pathology.

-AUSTIN H. BELL, Assistant in Pathology.
+C. EUGENE WOODRUFF, Assistant Professor of Pathology.
+WILLIAM A. DEMONBREUN, Instructor in Pathology.
+RALPH M. LARSEN, Instructor in Pathology.
+PAUL N. HARRIS, Assistant in Pathology.
 ALICE MILES WOODRUFF, Assistant in Pathology.

-21. General and Special Pathology.
+21. General, and Special Pathology.
 Various phases of general and special pathology are presented by lectures, demonstrations, discussions and laboratory work.
 Both the gross and the microscopic lesions characteristic of various diseases are studied and correlated.
 The class attends and may assist with post mortem examinations performed during the year.
 During the latter half of the course an opportunity is afforded for the class to see manifestations of disease in patients, and an attempt is made to bring together the clinical picture and the pathological lesion of as many conditions as possible.